Handling radioactive waste at Fukushima plant could be improved - IAEA

 The operator of the plant said in February it had found a pool of highly contaminated water on the roof of a plant building and that it had probably leaked into the sea through a gutter when it rained.

-A massive earthquake and tsunami four years ago caused meltdowns at Tokyo Electric Power Co Inc's (9501.T) (TEPCO) Fukushima reactors.
+The finding comes four years after a massive earthquake and tsunami caused meltdowns at Tokyo Electric Power Co Inc's (TEPCO) Fukushima reactors.

-"While acknowledging these efforts, the IAEA experts encourage TEPCO to continue to focus on finding any other sources contaminating the channels," the agency said in a statement on Thursday.
+"While acknowledging these efforts, the IAEA experts encourage TEPCO to continue to focus on finding any other sources contaminating the channels," the agency said in a report released on Thursday.

-Still, there is room for improvement in how the body handles radioactive waste, for example by more complete waste characterisation and packaging, the U.N. watchdog added.
+Still, there was room for improvement of how the body handles radioactive waste, for example by more complete waste characterisation and packaging, it added.

 "FDEC could better employ long-term radioactive waste management principles (beyond the segregation, relocation and dose reduction/shielding currently performed)," the agency said.